nican0r/ipe-food/README.md

 ## Todo
 - [ ] admin panel to mark orders as completed on delivery
+- [ ] fix updates of info from admin panel to reflect in main menu
 - [ ] connect to backend

 ## Pages